microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 ## Install Windows Admin Center

-note1 : you can run following code to download it from management machine if you provided Internet=$true in LabConfig).
-If not, copy it over to Management machine manually (ctrl+c, ctrl+v with Enhanced Session Mode)
+Note: You can run following code to download Windows Admin Center from management machine if you provided Internet=$true in LabConfig.
+If not, copy it over to Management machine manually (ctrl+c, ctrl+v with Enhanced Session Mode) and run Install scripts.

 ````PowerShell
 #Create Temp directory